lemoshu/MTCL/README.md

 # MTCL-HepaticVesselSeg2D
 - Pytorch implementation for our Mean-Teacher-Assisted Confident Learning (MTCL) for hepatic vessel segmentation.
-- Related paper was submitted to MICCAI 2021, crossed fingers!
+- Related paper was early accepted by MICCAI 2021!
-- We will find free time to re-organize the codes to release if the paper is accepted
+- We are still working on the extended version of this paper, and will re-organize the codes to release after that.

 ____
 ## Abstract